My ego is like an lion. It can relax in the shade with the hum of flies filling the air, but it will attack at the first sign of trouble.

 I have convinced myself so many times of certain beliefs about writing that I am becoming sick of the voices in my head.
 I am over the lies and assumptions that I make on a daily basis.
 Unfortunately, no matter how tired I am of this cycle I am stuck in, I still have to work through each problem out loud.
 I must work through them because each road block I run into is like an alarm in my head.

-As the alarm sounds, all I can hear is a quiet voice whispering, “look, we found one”.
+As the alarm sounds, all I can hear is a quiet voice whispering, “look, we found one.”
 What did my collection of helpful voices find?
 They found a sore spot, an ego button, an area in my life where I am not aligned.
 A place where I hold pain and energetic memories of the past.
-These are lessons that I have not learned.
+These are lessons that I have not learned or accepted.
 Sometimes I lie to myself and say that I have learned and I am ready to move on, but those lies always surface and they are often more painful the second, third, fourth time around.

 I am sure you have an understanding of what I am talking about.
-Maybe we don’t use the same words, and maybe we are not at the same spot in life of understanding, acceptance, and integration, but it is of my opinion that no matter where we are on our journeys, we are capable of hearing each other out.
+Maybe we don’t use the same words, and maybe we are not at the same spot in life of understanding, acceptance, or integration; but it is of my opinion that no matter where we are on our journeys, we are capable of hearing each other out.

 I am someone who has lived a life that is no better or worse than you.
 I am someone who has a knowing in their heart when it comes to life.
 Someone who feels more than thinks.
-Someone who filters their words constantly out of fear (except for when I write poetry).
+Someone who filters their words constantly out of fear.
 I know, through a feeling inside of my soul, that the essence of existence is calling to all of us all the time.
 I am in the process of figuring out how I can get this knowing from feelings into words.

-I am in the process of getting out of my own way so I can share with the world my gift.
+I am in the process of getting out of my own way.
 It is my opinion that I am having a hard time because I am in denial of who I am, and because the closer I get to starting my story the closer I come to changing my entire world.